 The advantage of email surveys is that they allow companies to give customers ample time to use their product or service and form an opinion before giving a score.

-All aspects of your NPS survey can be customized easily, including survey questions, ratings, colors, and button text.
+All design aspects of your NPS survey can be customized easily, including survey questions, ratings, text fonts, logo and colors.

 Once gathered, feedback can be filtered by customer email, date, rating, and label.

-It integrates with more than 30 different popular software solutions, including Slack, Trello, and Asana.
+Usersnap integrates with more than 30 different popular software solutions, including Slack, Microsoft Teams, Zendesk and your email.

 NPS Best Practices in 2020